Lai Chi Wo: Ancestral Hall

 Ancestral Hall is the representative building of a clan with a lot of spirit tablet worshiping ancestors according to their positions in the family hierarchy.
 The eldest is located on the highest place and the younger ones are located on the lower places.
 Every Tomb-sweeping Day and Double Ninth Festival, or some other big festivals, villagers must visit the temple.
 There are two main families in Lai Chi Wo: Wong family and Tsang family.
 Therefore, there are temples of these two families in Lai Chi Wo.

 Hip Tin Temple and Hok Shan Monastery

-There are two temples, Hip Tin Temple and Hok Shan Monastery, in the square of Lai Chi Wo village.
+There are two temples, Hip Tin Temple and Hok Shan Monastery, in the square of Lai Chi Wo.
 The two structures are connected.

 They were built in the Qing dynasty and are more than two hundred years old.
 They were jointly built by the seven villages in Sha Tau Kok, Hing Chun Yuek for drawing good fortune and expelling the evils.
 The village people worship Guan Di and Guan Yin.
 Hip Tin Temple is for Guan Di while Hok Shan Monastery is for Guan Yin.
 The temples are categorised by the government as Grade II historic buildings.